-Contact Center AI isn’t one tool or one capability, it’s a system, and like any system, it only works as well as the data it connects to, the problems it’s designed to solve, and the workflows it can act within.
+Contact center AI isn't one tool or one capability, it's a system that combines generative AI, large language models, and your contact center's data to drive insights, next best actions, and measurable outcomes for customers, agents, and leadership.
+Contact center AI only works as well as the data it connects to, the problems it's designed to solve, and the workflows it can act within.

 - What problem are you trying to solve with AI?